OmriOn/Teysher/README.md

 # Current known bugs:
 The ore doesn't spawn in caves.
-I don't know how to do it.
+I don't know how to do it, so basically you can only play around with it rn.